technocrat/swingwatch.org/why7.md

 President Biden won all of the swing states in 2020 except for North Carolina.

-Assuming that the remaining states and districts will be non-competitive and have the same electoral outcome, the starting point is 28 red states and districts with 220 electoral votes and 28 blue states and districts with 225 electoral votes. **President Harris begins with an advantage of five electoral votes.**
+Assuming that the remaining states and districts will be non-competitive and have the same electoral outcome, the starting point is 28 red states and districts with 220 electoral votes and 28 blue states and districts with 226 electoral votes. **Vice President Harris begins with an advantage of six electoral votes.**

 The seven swing states have **93 votes** among them.
 Depending on the outcomes of their elections either President Harris or former President Trump could have more than 269 electoral votes **with 45 or more of the 93 electoral votes in the swing states.** Or they could each have 269 electoral votes, which puts the decision to the House of Representatives, voting by state delegation.